|

 Performance Management is a practice which, through various studies, has now been shown to be a lead indicator of excellent organisation results over a one to three year timeframe.
 The commensurate benefits to employees are those of much higher engagement with both the immediate manager and with the goals of the organisation as a whole, leading to greater feelings of self worth and corresponding buy-in into the organisation culture and goals.

 We seek sponsors who are therefore willing to contribute to PMIA in one or more of the following areas.
 These contributions are equally applicable for private corporations, public service organisations and academic or research organisations.
 All applicant Sponsors will be considered on their own merits.
+See our current sponsors on our Sponsors page.

 1. Intellectual Property